AnnaHollandSmith/patterns_2/README.md

 ```
 As a dry cleaner
 So I can pick up clothes from a customer
-I want to phone a named van person to pick them up
+I want to get a named van person to pick them up
 ```

 ```